hron/zed-search-provider/README.md

 Following installation, the extension must be enabled.

 - Restart GNOME Shell (`Alt` + `F2`, `r`, `Enter`, or Log-Out/Log-In if operating on Wayland)
-- The _Emacs Search Provider_ extension should now appear in the _Extensions_ application.
+- The _Zed Search Provider_ extension should now appear in the _Extensions_ application.
 If not visible, reopen the application to refresh the data, and you can then enable it.

 ## Contribution